 The cuisine team consisted of Luciana Berry, Fatima Ahmed, Jose Menezes, Kateřina Bursíková Jacques and Maria Riga, and the pâtisserie team consisted of Sharifa Aljafri and Sadiqa Esmael, with Sarah Smyth overlooking the wine on the night.
 All of our chosen alumni graduated a few years ago with either a Diplôme de Cuisine, a Diplôme de Pâtisserie, or a Grand Diplôme®.

 The alumni were given a list of ingredients and were asked to create a three-course meal using anything that was listed.
-Under the guidance of our Master Chefs, Chef Anthony Boyd for the cuisine team and Chef Nicolas Houchet for the pâtisserie team, the alumni developed a spectacular menu that perfectly united the classic flavours of French cuisine with the exciting and adventurous flavours of more international dishes.
+Under the guidance of our Teaching Chefs, Chef Anthony Boyd for the cuisine team and Chef Nicolas Houchet for the pâtisserie team, the alumni developed a spectacular menu that perfectly united the classic flavours of French cuisine with the exciting and adventurous flavours of more international dishes.
 On top of this Sarah also selected an excellent selection of wines that were paired with each individual course, supervised by Matthieu Longuere, Master Sommelier.

 Firstly our guests were presented with a beautiful starter of langoustine ceviche with a Brazilian chayote salad.
 Langoustine is a succulent white shellfish which is very popular in France, and Ceviche is a Latin American dish in which the shellfish is cooked by the acidity of citrus juice.
 This speciality was a perfect accompaniment to the salad in which Chayote, a popular Brazilian squash, was the star ingredient.
 This starter was perfectly paired with 2006 Riesling Gebling, Sepp Moser, Kremstal, Austria.